BeMoBIL/bemobil-pipeline/README_BIDS.md

 Task label to be used in constructing bids filenames with no '_' or '-' character

-Once all the config fields are filled out, you can simply call function **bemobil_xdf2bids.m** with only one additional input.
+Once all the config fields are filled out, you can simply call function **bemobil_xdf2bids.m** with only one additional input, namely the **numericalIDs**.

         numericalIDS            = [1,2,3,5,10];